rgladwell2/Contextualization-Pipeline/README.md

-# Psuedomonas-Pipeline
+# Pseudomonas-Pipeline
-A tutorial for contextualizing P. Aeruginosa models
+A tutorial for contextualizing metabolic models, using Pseudomonas Aeruginosa as an example

 ## Table of Contents